abinit/abinit/doc/tutorial/gwr_intro.md

 and select the computation to be performed via [[gwr_task]].

-In the first step, you will very likely use [[gwr_task]] = "HDIAGO" or "HDIAGO_FULL" to perform a direct diagonalization with ScaLAPACK in order to generate a WFK with empty states, This feature can also be used if you want to use other many-body codes that are able to read ABINIT’s WFK file Please take some time to read the documentation of [[gwr_task]] to see which calculations are supported.
+In the first step, you will very likely use [[gwr_task]] = "HDIAGO" or "HDIAGO_FULL" to perform a direct diagonalization with ScaLAPACK in order to generate a WFK with empty states and cutoff [[ecut]].
+This feature can also be used if you want to use other many-body codes that are able to read ABINIT’s WFK file Please take some time to read the documentation of [[gwr_task]] to see which calculations are supported.